 5.1.
 Identify areas where management is most likely to lead to good berry production

 Use the results of this study in conjunction with other sources of information to identify geographic areas known to support high huckleberry cover.
-Our results suggest that in general - within the range of sites sampled - the ESSF provided the best conditions for huckleberry, followed by the ICH and the SBS.
-We found in the ESSF the best sites were inclined sites around 1700-1900m asl; in the ICH and SBS the best sites were at higher elevations within those zones and in more southerly locations.
+Our results suggest that in general, within the range of sites sampled, the ESSF provided the best conditions for huckleberry, followed by the ICH and the SBS.
+We found in the ESSF, the best sites were inclined sites around 1700-1900m asl; in the ICH and SBS the best sites were at higher elevations within those zones and in more southerly locations.

 Use the vegetation tables in the BEC field guidebooks to determine the site series that feature significant amounts of huckleberry in mature forests as these are likely to provide for the greatest huckleberry cover in subsequent seral stages after logging.